seiji1997/chatgpt/README.md

 playing with ChatGPT

 ## Prompt engineering
-Prompt engineering designs and creates prompts or queries in natural language processing (NLP) and conversational AI systems.<br>
-It involves crafting well-structured and meaningful questions or instructions to elicit desired responses from AI models.<br> Prompt engineering is commonly used in various NLP applications, including chatbots, search engines, and language models like GPT-3.<br>
+Prompt engineering designs and creates prompts or queries in natural language processing (NLP) and conversational AI systems.
+It involves crafting well-structured and meaningful questions or instructions to elicit desired responses from AI models.
+Prompt engineering is commonly used in various NLP applications, including chatbots, search engines, and language models like GPT-3.<br>

 ### Here are critical aspects of prompt engineering: